fc9734ygn/oddspot-app/README.md

 - I use small libraries that do the job and don't require me to write too much code.
 - As it is my own project, I can usually adjust the designs to fit the libraries I use.

+### Detekt

+- Allows me to have some static code analysis.

 ## Tests:

 I haven't written any tests for the frontend as the features and designs have been changing a lot.